Year Established: 1970

 Shop: Sartoria di Maurizio

-With more than 40 years of tailoring experience on his shoulders, Maurizio exudes confidence when he talks about his suits.
+With more than 40 years of tailoring experience on his shoulders, Maurizio exudes confidence when he talks about his tailoring.
 Every time we visit him, we learn something new; his knowledge is mesmerizing like a glass of local Brunello di Montalcino.

 Maurizio started out young in a renowned sartoria in Florence.
-During his years there, he picked up from the local sartorial tradition and perfected his own version of a deconstructed, lightweight, everyday jacket.
+During his years there, he picked up from the local sartorial tradition and eventually perfected his own version of a deconstructed, lightweight, everyday jacket.
 Since two decades, Maurizio is the head tailor in our partner workshop.
 Here, with passion and expertise, he coordinates his team of 12 specialized artisans to craft each garment exactly the way it should be, with processes and techniques perfected over the years.

 To craft our blazers, trousers, and overcoats Maurizio relies on a strategic balance of technology and tradition.
 Working with digital CAD patterns, each piece of the garment is created and carefully placed on a life-sized worksheet with the help of a specialized software.
 The placement is done in a way to respect any pattern matching required, while at the same time minimizing fabric consumption and waste.
 For our MTM clients, the pattern is first altered according to the specific measurements and edits registered.

 Once the computer work is done, the fabric is cut using a convenient and precise electronic cutting machine which is programmed directly from the software.
 For our MTM orders, the worksheet is instead first plotted on thin paper and then used by one of Maurizio’s artisans to cut the fabric by hand.